BestCoffeeMakersInfo☕️

 Is There More Than One K-Duo?

-Chances are if you were visiting Walmart or another retailer you may have seen the K-Duo on display, liked it and wondered if it was the same one being discussed here?
-After a little closeup inspection, I found out that these are actually TWO different models.
-What you probably saw was the K-Duo “Essentials” which is very similar and from the looks up close and to the side, it does:
+Chances are, if you were visiting Walmart or another retailer, you may have seen the K-Duo on display, liked it, and wondered if it was the same one being discussed here.
+After a little closeup inspection, I discovered these are two different models.
+What you probably saw was the K-Duo “Essentials,” which is very similar, and from the looks up close and to the side, it does:

 keurig k duo reviews

-However-big difference is that the “Essentials” model – which I checked to see if Amazon carries; I did not see it by the way…it has the buttons on the right side, instead of on top of the chamber, and not able to be programmed.
-Update: Sorry I had to recheck , as of 11/19 Amazon has started carrying the Essentials model as well,
+The however-big difference is that the “Essentials” model – which I checked to see if Amazon carries; I did not see it, by the way…it has the buttons on the right side instead of on top of the chamber, and is not able to be programmed.
+Update: Sorry, I had to recheck, as of 11/19, Amazon has started carrying the Essentials model as well,

-I came away thinking it is less popular and perhaps people were wow-ed by the introductory sale price (it is no longer on sale) as there are much fewer reviews – the average rating was a tad lower with the smaller number factored in.
-Apparently the ratings are lower because consumers found out it can’t be programmed.
+I came away thinking it is less popular, and perhaps people were wow-ed by the introductory sale price (it is no longer on sale) as there are much fewer reviews – the average rating was a tad lower with the smaller number factored in.
+Apparently, the ratings are lower because consumers discovered it couldn’t be programmed.

 Pros